 Flying – Flying around Norway isn’t super cheap, but it’s also not that expensive.
 From Oslo, you can reach most destinations in the country (as well as destinations in Sweden) for as little as 500 NOK (one way) if you book early and are flexible.
 Norwegian Air is the main domestic carrier, though SAS also flies several major routes.

 Car Rental – Renting a car is the best way to explore the country, however, it’s not cheap if you’re a solo traveler.
-Expect to pay 400 NOK per day for a vehicle if you rent for at least a week.
-Gas is roughly double what it costs in the USA, costing around 54 NOK per gallon.
+Expect to pay 470-900 NOK per day for a vehicle if you rent for at least a week.
 Most rental vehicles are manuals as well, so keep that in mind when renting (you usually have to pay more for an automatic).
+If you don’t have someone to travel with to keep costs low, check at the local hostels or on Couchsurfing to find people to travel with so you can split costs.

 Hitchhiking – Hitchhiking here is possible in Norway though it’s not very common.
 Make sure you’re near a main road and be prepared for the weather to change rapidly.
 Also, try to look presentable and have a sign.
 Wait times can be long so make sure you have flexible plans.
 HitchWiki is the best website for additional hitchhiking info.